apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

     SELECT c_row, CAST(c_int AS DECIMAL(28,8)) FROM mydata WHERE CAST(c_int AS DECIMAL(28,8)) > -3.0

-Do not use the CAST function for converting binary data types to other types.
-Although CAST works for converting VARBINARY to VARCHAR, CAST does not work in other cases for converting all binary data.
-Use CONVERT_TO and CONVERT_FROM for converting to or from binary data.
+Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types other than INT AND BIGINT to other types.

 Refer to the following tables for information about the data types to use for casting: